cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 accepts a salt and input keying material (IKM) parameter and produces a pseudorandom key of length L suitable for cryptographic use.
-Let Expand(k, info, n) be a randomness extractor, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of length L, info string, and output length n, and produces output of length n.
+Let Expand(k, info, n) be a randomness extractor, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of length L, info string, and output length n, and produces output of n bytes.
 Finally, let tag1 be a fixed, context-dependent string, and let tag2 be a dynamically changing string.

 The construction works as follows.
 Instead of using G(n) when randomness is needed,